Table of Contents

-Sharing a fun, energetic game that includes touch, movement, reward, and praise is a great way to solidify your bond.
+Sharing in a friendly, energetic game that includes touch, movement, reward, and praise is a great way to solidify your bond.

-Dogs tend to form the closest bond to the person who gives them the most attention, and attention can take many forms.
+Dogs tend to form the closest bond to the person who gives them the most attention, which can take many forms.
 In fact, we’ve already covered a few important types of attention for dogs: responding to their body language, offering praise, and giving them treats and toys.

 For dogs who aren’t so physically affectionate, a nice, long walk together is a great way to give them attention.
 A rousing game of fetch or working on a new trick can also help you win a dog’s adoration.